radian-software/straight.el/README.md

   update.
-* `straight.el` provides a suite of powerful interactive tools for performing bulk operations on your package's Git repositories. el-get only allows you to install, uninstall, and update packages noninteractively.
+* `straight.el` provides a suite of powerful interactive tools for performing bulk operations on your package's Git repositories. el-get only allows you to install, uninstall, and update packages.
 * `straight.el` operates quietly when all is going well. el-get reports its progress verbosely.